Visit our Course Enrollment page for more information.

 Honorary Societies at UW Tacoma

 - UW Tacoma is the home of the Alpha Theta Gamma chapter of Phi Alpha Theta, the National History Honor Society.
-Students eligible for Phi Alpha Theta must have completed five (5) college-level history courses (including those taken at other institutions) in which they earned a 3.3 and carry a cumulative GPA of 3.3.
-Contact the faculty advisor, Mike Allen, for more information.
+Students eligible for Phi Alpha Theta must have completed five (5) college-level history courses (including those taken at other institutions) in which they earned a GPA of 3.1 or better, and carry a cumulative GPA of at least a 3.0.
+For more information, contact the Phi Alpha Theta faculty advisor, William Burghart.

-- The Golden Key International Honor Society on the Seattle campus welcomes Tacoma students.
+- Golden Key National Honor Society on the Seattle campus welcomes Tacoma students.
 The criteria for joining Golden Key is the completion of 35 credits with a cumulative GPA of 3.58.
-Golden Key sends out invitations in winter quarter to eligible UW Tacoma students.
+Membership is by invitation only, with invites sent out in Winter quarter to eligible UW Tacoma students.

 Manage your time and study effectively